Quantum Machine Learning Tensor Network States: Discussion

 For a near-term demonstration, we envision $Q$ to be realized by bootstrapping the underlying physics of the system realizing $Q$, e.g.~using the hardware efficient ansatz \cite{2017Natur.549..242K}.
 For instance, one can realize $Q$ as a modification of the systems free-Hamiltonian using effective Hamiltonian methods (modulating local gates).
 This greatly reduces practical requirements on $Q$.

-The interaction graph of the Hamiltonian generating $Q$ can be used to define a tensor network PEPS state (as it will have the same structure as the layout of the chip, it will no longer have the contractable properties of an MPS matrix product state but is still of interest).
+The interaction graph of the Hamiltonian generating $Q$ can be used to define a PEPS tensor network (as it will have the same structure as the layout of the chip, it will no longer have the contractable properties of matrix product states yet is still of interest) \cite{MPSreview08}.
 The algorithm works otherwise unchanged, but the circuit acts on this interaction graph (instead of a line) to create a corresponding tensor network state (a quantum circuit in the form of e.g.~the variational ansatz).
 Tailored free-evolution of the system Hamiltonian generates $Q$.
 Our algorithm returns a tensor network approximation of an eigenstate of $Q$.

-The first interesting demonstrations of the quantum algorithm we have presented should realize rank-$2$ tensor networks, and the corresponding tensor network can be realized with a few hundred gates for a system with a few hundred qubits.
+The first interesting demonstrations of the quantum algorithm we have presented should realize rank-$2$ tensor networks (matrix product state), and the corresponding tensor network can be realized with a few hundred gates for a system with a few hundred qubits.